 Chris Aldana, Know History, Know Self

 I just wanna emphasize that this was a grassroots effort, meaning it came from the community and then got brought to the legislators.
-It was not
+It was not a top-down situation.

 Change Agents Podcast

 Never miss an episode!
 Subscribe on any of these platforms, or wherever else you listen to podcasts.
 (And tell your friends to do it too!)